aria2/aria2/README.rst

   If none of the optional dependencies are installed, an internal implementation that only supports md5 and sha1 will be used.

+  On Windows there is an experimental implementation available that is based on the native Windows capabilities.
+Run configure with ``--with-wintls`` to use.

 A user can have one of the following configurations for SSL and crypto
 libraries: